-Homeowners' association are typically mutual benefit corporations that do not hold charitable assets.
-Additionally, its directors, officers, and members have standing to file lawsuits in court.
+Homeowners' associations (HOA) are typically mutual benefit corporations that do not hold charitable assets.
+Additionally, the directors, officers, and members of a HOA have standing to file lawsuits in court.
 However, the Attorney General may investigate these complaints as consumer complaints.
 See the Attorney General's Homeowner Association/Nonprofit Mutual Benefit Corporations website.